Rubin Observatory

 In May 2019 the first ever LSST@Asia meeting was held at the University of New South Wales, bringing together over 100 scientists from Australasia, Europe, Africa, and North America to discuss preparatory and planned science activities with the LSST.

-Anyone interested in doing science with the LSST is encouraged to attend the annual Rubin Observatory Project and Community Workshops, the most recent of which was held in Tucson from 7-11 Aug 2023.
+Anyone interested in doing science with the LSST is encouraged to attend the annual Rubin Observatory Community Workshops, the most recent of which was held in Menlo Park, California from 22-26 July 2024.

 In addition there have been local Australian LSST Workshops in: